matekm/matekm.github.io/_posts/2017-5-23-The-fun-with-Salesforce-Streaming-API.md

  }]
 {% endhighlight %}

-In the request body, */meta/handshake* is the channel for performing handshake - each client always needs to send first message to that channel. *version* and *minimumVersion* inform about expected protocol version used by the client adn minimum protocol version client supports and *supportedConnectionTypes* informs about supported connection types by the client.
+In the request body, */meta/handshake* is the channel for performing handshake - each client always needs to send first message to that channel. *version* and *minimumVersion* inform about expected protocol version used by the client and minimum protocol version client supports and *supportedConnectionTypes* informs about supported connection types by the client.

-If the handshake procedure will be successfull, the server will create a client session and respond with a request that should be similar to the one below:
+If the handshake procedure will be successful, the server will create a client session and respond with a request that should be similar to the one below:

 {% highlight Json linenos %}
  [